 Synthesis and Conclusions

-The MWEE also includes four supporting practices that describe “what teachers do” to ensure success.
+The MWEE also includes four supporting practices that describe “what teachers do,” along with their partners, to ensure success.

 MWEEs depend on teacher facilitation and ongoing support of student learning.
-Teachers ensure that the essential elements of the MWEE come together to support academic goals for learning while creating opportunities for students to take active roles in their learning.
+Teachers balance roles of facilitation, direct instruction, and coaching to create a student-centered learning experience where the essential elements of the MWEE come together to support goals for learning and create opportunities for students to take active roles in the learning process.